Documentation / Graphite

 To make sure the annotations match the actual metric point in Grafana you should use --graphite.annotationRetentionMinutes.
 If you configured your storage-schemas.conf file to have a retention of 10 minutes (one new metric every 10 minutes) you should add --graphite.annotationRetentionMinutes 10 to your configuration.

 All default dashboards use Graphite annotations.
-But you can use Grafana built in annotations.
+But you can use Grafana's built-in annotations.
 That can be good if your organisation is already using them.
 Note that if you choose to do that, you need to update the dashboards to use Grafana annotations.

-Then setup your Grafana API token, follow the instructions at http://docs.grafana.org/http_api/auth/#authentication-api and use the bearer code you get with --grafana.auth.
+Then set up your Grafana API token, follow the instructions at https://grafana.com/docs/grafana/latest/developers/http_api/auth/#authentication-api and use the bearer code you get with --grafana.auth.
 Then your annotations will be sent to Grafana instead of Graphite.

 In sitespeed.io 17.0.0 we introduced the ability to add the slug of your test as a key to Graphite.
 The slug is the name of your test and it enables the ability to show videos/screenshots (and more) directly in Grafana and makes it easier to differentiate tests.
 It looks like this:

-Depending on how used you are to use the command line, there are different ways you can convert the data to the new format.
-If you feel you need input please feel free to create an issue at GitHub.
+Depending on how used to the command line you are, there are different ways you can convert the data to the new format.
+If you feel you need input, please feel free to create an issue on GitHub.

-Run tests side by side and have the double amount of data for a while: Add new tests that sends the metrics with the new structure and when you have the history you, you can remove the data for the old tests and stop those tests.
+Run tests side by side and have double the amount of data for a while: add new tests that send the metrics with the new structure, and when you have the history, you can remove the data for the old tests and stop them.
 Make sure you add a new --graphite.namespace and enable the slug --graphite.addSlugToKey true.
 Also add a unique slug to all your tests by adding --slug YOUR_TEST_NAME.

-Lets say that you use a Graphite namespace that looks like --graphite.namespace sitespeed_io.firstView then the data is stored in your whisper directory like whisper/sitespeed_io/firstView.
-You can move all the old data to a legacy folder (all those all data will be visible in your new dashboards under the test name legacy).
+Let's say that you use a Graphite namespace that looks like --graphite.namespace sitespeed_io.firstView, then the data is stored in your whisper directory like whisper/sitespeed_io/firstView.
+You can move all the old data to a legacy folder (all that old data will be visible in your new dashboards under the test name legacy).

-Log into the server that runs your tests, stop all tests and then login to the Graphite server.
-Then go to the whisper directory and where your data is stored and then move them all to a test slug name that is legacy.
+Log into the server that runs your tests, stop all tests, and then log into the Graphite server.
+Then go to the whisper directory where your data is stored and move it all into a test slug named legacy.

 cd whisper/sitespeed_io/firstView